cosmob3/code-journal/README.md

 Going to try `lodash`.

 I tried it.
-Saw this video on youtube that helped to understand some of the functions of lodash but I'm not sure how to demo it.
+Saw this video on youtube [What is Lodash and How it Works (for beginners)](https://www.youtube.com/watch?v=YyxliogSwrM&t=310s) By iEatWebsites that helped to understand some of the functions of lodash but I'm not sure how to demo it.
 Like I can see it in the `console` but I'm not sure what to add to the HTML to actually make the javascript useful.

 I think I'll do the `reveal.js` for now and ask more about it tomorrow.
 I thought I was understanding this better but I'm still pretty lost...

+Looks like we are making a slide show tonight!!!!

+**Attribution**

+Photo of Pizza by [Krisp Cut](https://www.pexels.com/photo/close-up-photo-of-person-holding-pizza-1653877/) from Pexels

+Photo of Pepperoni by [Polina Tankilevitch](https://www.pexels.com/photo/close-up-shot-of-pepperoni-pizza-4109073/) from Pexels

+Made a random slide show but I'm pretty proud of it.
+I feel a little bit better about using `reaveal.js` in the future but would still like to learn how to do that with other libraries.

 ## February 7, 2022